rmcsharry/ernest-site/content/documentation/cli-guide.md

 ## Datacenters

 Ernest uses the concept of a **datacenter** to specify an infrastructure service provider, the provider API endpoint, credentials to access the provider API, and information specific to certain provider types.
-An example of creating a datacenter in Ernest for a vCloud Director provider is:
+An example of creating a datacenter in Ernest for Amazon Web Services is:

 ```
-$ ernest datacenter create --datacenter-user <vcloud user> --datacenter-password <vcloud password> --datacenter-org <vcloud org> <vcloud datacenter> <vcloud API endpoint> <vcloud external network>
+$ ernest datacenter create aws --region region --token token --secret secret my_datacenter

 ```